NiharMondal/nextjs-ecommerce/README.md

 * Stripe: Integrated for secure payment processing.
 * Authentication: User authentication and authorization system.
 * Product Management: Sorting, filtering, and search functionalities to help users find the desired products easily.
+* __Admin Dashboard__
+  * Admin can see overall activity througout charts😊
+  * Admin can add/edit/update/delete products to database
+  * Admin can see Sales history
+  * Admin can manage product for featured product
+  * Admin can manage product for "Hot Offer"
+  * Admin can track transactions/latest order
+  * Admin can see most valuable customer
+*__User Dashboard__
+  * Users can track their order
+  * Users can edit their profile
+  * Users can upload new profile picture
+  * Users can change password
+  * Users can recover their forgotten password😊
 ### Technologies Used
 * Frontend:
   * Next.js